mrange/fsharpadvent2016/src/perfcollection/README.md

 type Stream<'T>   = Receiver<'T>  -> unit
 ```

 `Stream<'T>` is used to build up a chain of `Receiver<'T>`.
 Each value in the stream passed to the next receiver using virtual dispatch.
-These are the virtual dispatch we see in the JIT:ed code for **PushPipe**.
+This is the reason why we see virtual calls in the JIT:ed code for **PushPipe**.

 In principle the F# compiler could eliminate the virtual tail calls but currently it doesn't.
-Unfortunately, the JIT:er neither have enough information nor time to inline the virtual calls.
+Unfortunately, the jitter neither have enough information nor time to inline the virtual calls.

 This is the reason that **Imperative** performs better than **PushPipe**.